datanav/docs/training/020_systems/020_Beginner.rst

   A Sesam system is a reusable interface to an external system outside of Sesam.

-..
-A system defines the connectors through which Sesam communicates with the outside world.

-A system is an interface that enables Sesam to communicate with the outside world.
+A system in Sesam is an interface that enables Sesam to communicate with the outside world.

 If you need Sesam to pull data from an external system, you define that external system as a system config inside Sesam.